0Days

 Foundation - In 1998, the St Paul Rodeo Foundation was formed: Its mission, "To enhance and enrich the community by supporting education, local history and western heritage through the Annual St. Paul Rodeo."

 Community pride produces clean, well-kept, well-painted surroundings for the cowboys and our guests and patrons.
 The St. Paul Rodeo is highly respected in the world of rodeo.
 In 1991, the PRCA cowboys gave the St. Paul Rodeo a plaque proclaiming it the finest rodeo in the Northwest.
+In 2021, the Columbia River Circuit recognized St. Paul as Large Rodeo of the Year.
+Induction into the prestigious ProRodeo Hall of Fame came in year 2023.

 The St. Paul Rodeo will continue to bring a slice of the old West to the north Willamette Valley each 4th of July and to give those who attend a look at one of the nation's finest professional rodeos and some of the most exciting and colorful entertainment offered anywhere.